Code-Institute-Submissions/tree_quiz/README.md

     - __Boostrap Grid__ system was used for content arrangment and responsive behavour when moving between different screen sizes
     - __Boostrap Navbar__ was used for the main navigation.
 Collapsible menu was utilised for lower screen resolutions.
     - __Bootstrap Forms Controls__ were used for the user actions.
-* __Font-Awesome 5.3.1__ (https://use.fontawesome.com/releases/v5.3.1/css/all.css) was for the icons in the header and footer.
+* __Font-Awesome 5.3.1__ (https://use.fontawesome.com/releases/v5.3.1/css/all.css) was for the icons in the header, footer and quiz template.
 * __Unittest__ (https://docs.python.org/3/library/unittest.html) unit testing framework was used for the testing of none template rendering functions.

 Testing
 -----------------------

+__Code Validation__

+* __Python__ was validated using http://pep8online.com/.
+Both run.py and test_quiz.py are pep8 compliant.
+* __HTML__ was validated using https://validator.w3.org/.
+Due to the python code embeddeded in the HTML templates there were a number of errors.
+* __CSS__ was validated using https://jigsaw.w3.org/css-validator/validator.
+No  errors were found.
+* __Spelling and Grammer__ was validated using Google Docs.

 Deployment
 ------------------------